angus-g/mom6-cmake-build/README.md

    The preprocessor conditionals in `fft.F90` of FMS do not play well with CMake.
 Open `src/FMS/fft/fft.F90` and copy the contents of line *48* (`use fft99_mod, only: fft991, set99` to line *46* (outside the preprocessor conditional block).
 Save and exit.
+Alternatively, this can be done with the following command in the root folder:

+        sed -i "46i use    fft99_mod, only: fft991, set99" src/FMS/fft/fft.F90

 3. Make directories for debug and release builds: